Đánh giá PrivateVPN: Tóm tắt nhanh của chuyên gia

 I tested PrivateVPN’s live chat support multiple times, and each time I was connected to a support rep in under a minute.
 And the rep answered all of my questions quickly, accurately, and in a friendly and professional manner.
 PrivateVPN offers support in English, but I really like that live chat reps are able to answer your questions in almost any language with an automated translation tool.

 I also sent PrivateVPN an email.
 I got a response in under 10 minutes with detailed information.
 It usually takes VPNs at least a few hours (or even a full day) to respond to an email.

 PrivateVPN’s customer support also efficiently handled my refund request.
 A support rep replied to my email in 30 minutes, was friendly, and didn’t pressure me to change my mind.
 I received my refund in just 9 hours (many VPNs refund your money in 2-5 days).

 Overall, PrivateVPN has good customer support.
 The setup guides are detailed and the remote support is an excellent tool, but I’d like to see PrivateVPN add more FAQs and troubleshooting guides.
 PrivateVPN’s email support and live chat are very responsive and provide great assistance.

-PrivateVPN has really good security, pretty fast speeds, unblocks popular streaming sites, and has user-friendly apps.
-PrivateVPN has 150+ servers in 62 countries, supports P2P traffic on all servers, and works in China and other restrictive countries.
+PrivateVPN has really good security, pretty fast speeds, works with popular streaming sites, and has user-friendly apps.
+PrivateVPN has 200+ servers in 60+ countries, supports P2P traffic on all servers, and works in China and other restrictive countries.